 Paying for care

-We will carry out a financial assessment to work out how much you will have to pay.
+We will do a financial assessment to work out how much you will need to pay towards the cost of your care.
 This is a proportionate and fair assessment of your financial circumstances which won’t charge you more than you can afford to pay.

-The financial assessment will be carried out by the Charging for Care Team when your care and support needs are being discussed and support is being arranged.
+The financial assessment will usually be carried out over the phone by a member of the Charging for Care Team when your care and support needs are being discussed and support is being arranged.

 I want more information about: